kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 #### What is a cluster? ####

-TODO
+A cluster is a group of machines, *nodes*, that work together - in this case they are part of Kubernetes cluster.
+Kubernetes cluster consists of at least two nodes, one worked and one master.

 #### Starting a cluster with k3d ####

-We'll use K3d to create a Kubernetes cluster inside docker containers.
+We'll use K3d to create a group of docker containers that run k3s.
+Thus creating our very own Kubernetes cluster.

 ```bash
 k3d create -w 2